smile2014/angular-2.1.0-mean-boilerplate/README.md

 **Workflow**
 - Build Automation with Grunt & npm
-- File Change Detection
-- Live Reload for Frontend & Backend
+- Change Detection and Reload for Browser & Server

 ### To Run
 You will need latest versions of: